Skip to main content

 If you're adding to existing data:

-• Check "Unique" next to one or more fields (like Name or Email) to update existing records instead of creating duplicates
+• Check Unique next to one or more fields (like Name or Email) to update existing records instead of creating duplicates

-• Example: Check "Unique" next to Email for people, or Name for companies
+• Example: check Unique next to Email for people, or Name for companies

-Step 3: Review and Fix validation errors
+Step 3: Review and fix validation errors

 Review your data.
 The validation screen shows two sections:

-• "Needs review" - data with issues that need fixing
+• Needs review — data with issues that need fixing

-• "Automatically mapped" - data ready to import (can still edit if needed)
+• Automatically mapped — data ready to import (still editable if needed)

-Step 4: Complete import
+Step 4: Complete the import

-Click "Import data" to start.
-You'll see progress in the sidebar.
+Click Import data to start.
+Progress shows in the sidebar.

 When complete, you'll see a summary showing: